eli-pro-git/devops-fully-automated/README.md

 ### Prometheus setup

-Copy your Jenkins Public IP Address and paste on the browser = http:://PrometheusServerExternalIP:9090
+Copy your Prometheus Public IP Address and paste on the browser = http:://PrometheusServerExternalIP:9090

 Note: Prometheus setup is also full automated, so just verifying the health of servers are required